consenlabs/tokenlon-contracts/doc/strategies/AMMWrapper.md

 # AMMWrapper

 The `AMMWrapper` contract is a portal for user to interact with multiple AMM protocols.
 A user can specify any pair in any size with a suppported AMM protocol address as an order and submit it to Tokenlon.
-The first step is transfering tokens from user in order to swap with AMM.
+The first step is transferring tokens from user in order to swap with AMM.
 After the swap, the result is then compared with the original order.
-If the result is not compatible with the order, then the trasaction is reverted.
+If the result does not meet the requirement specified in the order, then the transaction is reverted.
 The `AMMWrapperWithPath` is a newer version of `AMMWrapper` which allows user to speicfy swapping path.

-Crrently `AMMWrapperWithPath` support following AMM protocols:
+Currently `AMMWrapperWithPath` supports following AMM protocols:

 -   Uniswap v2/v3
 -   Sushiswap